Applies to: Azure SQL Managed Instance

 TrustServerCertificate=TRUEis needed when using authentication with Microsoft Entra ID (formerly Azure Active Directory).

 - Use A record in DNS with managed instance hostname pointing to the managed instance IP address.
-Using IP address is not recommended, as it may change without notice.
+Using IP address is not recommended, as it can change without notice.
 In this case,

 TrustServerCertificate=TRUEis needed when using Microsoft Entra authentication.